 The settings are mapped into Symfony forms via the FormMapper.

-Some Field Types will require additional processing, for example a Field Type storing a binary file, or one having more complex settings or validator configuration.
+Some Field Types require additional processing, for example a Field Type storing a binary file, or one having more complex settings or validator configuration.
 For this purpose specific implementations of an abstract class

 Ibexa\Contracts\Rest\FieldTypeProcessor are used.